hturnbull93/bank-node/README.md

 > So I can spend my money,
 > I want to be able to withdraw from my account

 Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900.00.
+Red.

 - Added `withdraw` method, hardcoded returned string.

 Green.

 Wrote test for withdrawing 200 from an account with 1000, returned string has balance: 800.00.
+Red.

 - `withdraw` checks if the amount passed is 100, if so it returns the string, if not it returns a different string for withdrawing 200.

+Wrote test for withdrawing 100 then 200 from an account with 1000, returned string has balance: 700.00.
+Red.

+`withdraw` implements similar functionality to `deposit` but deducting the amount from the balance.

+Green.

 <!-- Links -->